-I-95 was completed in 1969 without an interchange connecting it to the Turnpike.
+I-95 north of Philadelphia was constructed in 1969 without an interchange connecting it to the Turnpike.
 Interstate travelers must either by-pass the Philadelphia area entirely or exit the interstate system and navigate a complex system of local roadways to access I-95 again in New Jersey.